digital-bacon/two-player-math-game/planning.md

 ## Details

-Both players start with 3 lives.
+Players start with 3 lives.
 They lose a life if they mis-answer a question.
-At the end of every turn, the game should output the new scores for both players, so players know where they stand.
+At the end of every turn, the game should output the new scores for players, so players know where they stand.

-The game doesn’t end until one of the players loses all their lives.
+The game doesn’t end until one player is left standing.
 At this point, the game should announce who won and what the other player’s score is.

 ---